Faulik/djoini/README.md

 **Important**
 Make appropriate tables or use other gem to create migrations.
 This gem doesn't handle migrations only mapping and loading.

-Also you need to create database.yml in your `PWD/config/` folder with  atleast this content to use local db with specified credentials.
+Also you need to create database.yml in your `PWD/config/` folder with  at least this content to use local db with specified credentials.

 ```yaml
 postgres: